JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 MLJBase.predict(model::SomeSupervisedModel, fitresult, Xnew) -> yhat
 ```

-Fallback to be overidden if model input is univariate:
+Fallback to be overridden if model input is univariate:

 ```julia
 MLJBase.input_is_multivariate(::Type{<:SomeSupervisedModel}) = true